Integrating BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams for incident collaboration

 Process overview

-Before creating a Microsoft Teams bot, you can configure either PagerDuty or xMatters to automate incident response and access Microsoft 365 data and services for improved collaboration and resolution.
+Before creating a Microsoft Teams bot, you can configure either PagerDuty or xMatters, depending on what you are using in your environment, to automate incident response and access Microsoft 365 data and services for improved collaboration and resolution.

 An administrator can configure the xMatters connection to send notifications and recommend participants.
 If you configure an xMatters connection, you cannot configure a PagerDuty connection.